Chepzalcoatl/AndroidTestingLab/README.md

 ``Integration test``

 * Test two components of our app work together (e.g. fragment and viewmodel)
-* Integrated test are diferent because to do this an emulator is needed
+* Instrumented Unit test are diferent because to do this an emulator is needed

 ``UI test``